 - The ongoing phase 3 trial [Northstar-2 (HGB-207)] evaluates the safety and efficacy of LentiGlobin gene therapy in TD β-thalassemia in 15 patients with non-β0/β0 genotypes, aged 12-50 years.
 As of March 2017, two 20-year-old female patients with β0/βE genotypes have been treated.

-- An agent that regulates hemoglobin gene expression, used for the treatment of other haematological conditions, such as myelofibrosis and resistant to hydroxyurea polycythemia vera.
+- An agent that inhibits the expression of the JAK2 gene, which is responsible for the regulation of the production and maturation of red cells.
+Ruxolitinib is used for the treatment of other haematological conditions, such as myelofibrosis and resistant to hydroxyurea polycythemia vera.

 - A Phase 2 trial (TRUTH) in 30 transfusion-dependent β-thalassemia with splenomegaly showed that ruxolitinib therapy for 30 weeks resulted in slight improvement in pre-transfusion haemoglobin levels with a noticeable reduction in spleen size, rendering the drug a promising alternative to splenectomy.